freshwebio/cloud-uno/README.md

 | [API Gateway](https://cloud.google.com/api-gateway/docs/apis) [apigateway] | HTTP | apigateway.googleapis.local(:5988)/v1beta/ |
 | [Cloud Storage](https://cloud.google.com/storage/docs/json_api) [storage] | HTTP | storage.googleapis.local(:5988)/storage/v1/ |

+## Cloud::1 UI

+Cloud::1 UI provides an admin console that allows you to manage the selected local cloud services from your browser.

+The Cloud::1 UI is accessible via the host `console.clouduno.local(:5988)`.

+If you have enabled IAM for a particular provider, you will need to log in to the local cloud provider emulator to gain access to the corresponding enabled services.

+## Cloud::1 API

+The Cloud::1 server includes an API designed to be used by frontends such as the Cloud::1 UI.
+This API has both a gRPC and REST API interface.
+todo: add links to gRPC and REST docs for each version.

+The current version of the Cloud::1 API is accessible via the base url `api.clouduno.local(:5988)/v1/`, the version number is in the path to facilitate evolution of the API and provide separate API documents for each version of the API.

 ## Contributing